 Samantha: We’re still good!
 So I guess just any other particular or vivid memories from either being a student or faculty?
 Any funny student stories?
 Just anything in general!

-Dr. Chapdelaine: No, I used to love it when we started the graduate program there was a lot of focus on the graduate studies so the decision we had graduate faculty, and a graduate dean and our focus was on graduate students.
+Dr. Chapdelaine: No, I used to love it when we started the graduate program.
+There was a lot of focus on the graduate studies so the decision we had graduate faculty, and a graduate dean and our focus was on graduate students.
 That was a good time because we worked, most of the faculty members like myself would come in around two in the afternoon because we teach at night so we’d be there like from two till nine.
-That was working very well (I thought) until we had a new dean who was both graduate and undergraduate dean and decided that one shouldn’t be graduate faculty and/or under- there shouldn’t be a distinction.
+That was working very well (I thought) until we had a new dean who was both graduate and undergraduate dean and decided that one shouldn’t be graduate faculty and/or undergraduate- there shouldn’t be a distinction.
 There was no distinction in term of salary or in rank or something.
 There was no distinction.
 The Dean decided it shouldn’t be, and I think we lost a lot at that point.
 We used to have a graduate hooding ceremony like the baccalaureate hooding ceremony that they had.
 They don’t do any of that anymore.
 So the graduate students come down here and now they can do it online, but they can come here or go to Warwick and get their degree from Salve, and when it comes time the only thing we do for them is give them their diploma.
-They have to and buy their hood because they have to buy their cap and gown whether they go or not I guess, but they never get a chance to wear their hood until they put it on the day of graduation.
+They have to buy their hood because they have to buy their cap and gown whether they go or not I guess, but they never get a chance to wear their hood until they put it on the day of graduation.
 Whereas we used to have the ceremony and it was just for the graduate students, it used to be in the church St. Joseph’s the last time.
 And it would be a nondenominational ceremony, and the graduate directors would hood the students at that ceremony so that then when they came for graduation they had their hoods on and everything.
 That was a real good thing I think we lost.
 When we lost that I think we lost a lot of the personal touch that we had with our students, and I can remember saying that these are the kids we should really reach out to because they’re the ones that are already making money.
 So if you’re going to seek money for the Salve campaign, these are the people we should be looking at.
 Not focusing in on the undergraduate kids that are are not working and have bills to pay!
 And I don’t think we do as much for the graduate students as we should.
 Maybe they do now.

 Samantha: Any last minute things to add?